Ghoonghat: History

-In Valmiki's Ramayana dated between the 5th century BCE to the 3rd century CE, Prince Rama asks his wife Sita to unveil herself so that the gathered citizens of Ayodhya can take a look at them before they go in exile to the forest; there is no mention of Sita veiling herself again after this incident.
-At the end of the epic, hearing the news of Ravana's death, his queens giving up to lamentations rush outside without their Avagunthana, in which chief queen Mandodari surrounding his corpse says "Why do you not get angry, beholding me, having put off my veil, walk out on foot by the city gate?
-Do you behold your wives who have thrown off their veils.
-Why are you not angry seeing them all come out of the city?"

 In Abhijñānaśākuntalam by Kālidāsa, written between the 3rd and 4th century CE, when the heroine arrives at King Duhsanta's palace, seeking to take up her wifely status, the king first remarks "Kā svid avagunthanavati" meaning "who is this veiled one?" and immediately forbears to look at her, with the words "Anirvarnaniyam parakalatram" meaning "The wife of another is not to be inspected."
 This largely indicates that Avagunthana was a sign of a respectable married woman, and was a married woman's raiment.

 Medieval period

 In Kathāsaritsāgara written in the 11th century AD, heroine in the story Ratnaprabhā protesting: "I consider that the strict seclusion of women is a folly produced by jealousy.
 It is of no use whatsoever.
 Women of good character are guarded only by their own virtue and nothing else."
 Rational opposition against veiling and seclusion from strong-willed women resulted in the system declining in popularity for several centuries.
 However, some sections of society from the 1st century B.C. advocated the use of the veil for married women.
 There is no proof that a large section of society observed strict veiling until the medieval period.

 Under the Islamic Mughal Empire, various aspects of veiling and seclusion for women was adopted, such as the concept of Purdah and Zenana, partly as an additional protection for women.
 Purdah became common in the 15th and 16th century, as both Vidyāpati and Chaitanya mention it.
 Sikhism was highly critical of purdah; Guru Amar Das condemned it and rejected seclusion and veiling of women, which saw decline of purdah among most classes during this period.

 A Hindu bride with full veiling during Hindu wedding ceremony in Jaipur, Rajasthan, India.